census-instrumentation/opencensus-website/content/quickstart/python/metrics.md

 import sys
 import time

-from opencensus.stats.exporters import prometheus_exporter as prometheus
+from opencensus.ext.prometheus import stats_exporter as prometheus

 from opencensus.stats import aggregation as aggregation_module
 from opencensus.stats import measure as measure_module